-About the fabric recommendations:
+about the fabric recommendations:

-The details in the foundation paper pieced Around the World blocks require a good amount of fabric but the results are well worth it!
+The details in this foundation paper pieced Around the World blocks require a good amount of fabric but the results are well worth it!
 The fabric requirements below are based on the sum total of the individual fabric requirements of each block, so the requirements are generous.
 Depending on your paper piecing skills, you may use more or less fabric.

 A Fabric Planning Chart is included in the Welcome Packet to help you plan your fabrics and get organized.
 Each block uses a combination of 3 fabrics, from a shared palette of 15, plus the fabric you select for your Quilt Background.
 For quilts samples shown, I used: